 #4: Foreclosures and short sales present great deals, but proceed with caution.

 There’s been a lot of buzz around the foreclosure and short sale markets lately, and for good reason: Many homebuyers have gotten great deals on these types of properties.
 However, buying a foreclosure or short sale can come with a number of pitfalls, making them a risky choice for first-time buyers.
 For starters, foreclosures are often sold “as-is,” meaning the bank will not pay for any repairs.
 Since maintenance is not always a top priority for homeowners facing foreclosure, these properties may need a significant amount of work, adding hidden costs to the purchase price.

 The transactions — particularly when it comes to short sales — are also lengthier and more complicated than a typical home purchase.
 Plus, average homebuyers have to compete with seasoned real estate investors, who often make attractive all-cash offers.
-But if you stumble upon a great deal, a buyer’s agent or real estate attorney who specializes in foreclosures can walk you through the process.
+But if you stumble upon a great deal, a buyer’s real estate agent or attorney who specializes in foreclosures can walk you through the process.

 #5: Getting pre-approved for a loan gives you more buying power.

 Before you start perusing listings and touring houses, be sure you have a pre-approval letter in hand.
 A pre-approval letter, which proves that a lender has conditionally offered you a specific mortgage, is important for several reasons: First, it establishes your maximum purchase price, so you don’t shop for homes above your price range.
 Second, it shows sellers you’re serious about buying and allows you to make an offer as soon as you see a home you’re interested in.
 Finally, if you get pre-approved by several lenders (which you should), you can compare interest rates and terms to find the best deal.